VedShh/BlueStampEngineeringProject/index.md

 2) Uploaded code that did not do anything,
 3) Mislabing my data which caused massive accuracy issues,
 4) Finding the best settings for my data (learning rate, # of epochs, percentage of validation set).
+When I originally recorded my data I was doing random movements in each class - however, the computer requires very distinct specific movements to be able to learn the most accurately, because of this I went back and manually cleaned/re-record some data that was not distinct enough for the computer.
+Finding the best settings for the data was another task that took lots of time.
+First, I had to understand all the settings, after that, I was able to start playing with my data.
+The thing that made the biggest difference was the learning diagram (see Figure 2).

 **What is next?**